Fayrbank History, Family Crest & Coats of Arms

 Early History of the Fayrbank family

-Another 115 words (8 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Fayrbank History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fayrbank research.
+Another 48 words (3 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Fayrbank History in all our PDF Extended History products and printed products wherever possible.

 Fayrbank Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Fayrbank family name include Fairbanks, Fairbank, Fairbankes, Firbank and many more.